dotuian/manage/readme.txt

-or create a new repository on the command line
+﻿or create a new repository on the command line

 	touch README.md
 	git init